Ascites: Treatment

-Ascites is generally treated while an underlying cause is sought, in order to prevent complications, relieve symptoms, and prevent further progression.
+Ascites is generally treated while an underlying cause is sought, in order to relieve symptoms and to prevent complications and progression.
 In people with mild ascites, therapy is usually as an outpatient.
 The goal is weight loss of no more than 1.0 kg/day for people with both ascites and peripheral edema and no more than 0.5 kg/day for people with ascites alone.
 In those with severe ascites causing a tense abdomen, hospitalization is generally necessary for paracentesis.

 High serum-ascites albumin gradient (transudative) ascites

 Diet

 Salt restriction is the initial treatment, which allows diuresis (production of urine) since the person now has more fluid than salt concentration.
 Salt restriction is effective in about 15% of these people.
 Water restriction is needed if serum sodium levels drop below 130 mmol L−1.

 Diuretics

-Since salt restriction is the basic concept in treatment, and aldosterone is one of the hormones that acts to increase salt retention, a medication that counteracts aldosterone should be sought.
-Spironolactone (or other distal-tubule diuretics such as triamterene or amiloride) is the drug of choice since they block the aldosterone receptor in the collecting tubule.
+Because salt restriction is the basic concept in treatment, and aldosterone is one of the hormones that increase salt retention, a medication that counteracts aldosterone should be sought.
+Spironolactone (or other distal-tubule diuretics, such as triamterene and amiloride) is the drug of choice, because it blocks the aldosterone receptor in the collecting tubule.
 This choice has been confirmed in a randomized controlled trial.
-Diuretics for ascites should be dosed once per day.
+Diuretics for ascites should be taken once a day.
 Generally, the starting dose is oral spironolactone 100 mg/day (max 400 mg/day).

 40% of people will respond to spironolactone.
 For nonresponders, a loop diuretic may also be added and generally, furosemide is added at a dose of 40 mg/day (max 160 mg/day), or alternatively (bumetanide or torasemide).
 The ratio of 100:40 reduces risks of potassium imbalance.
-Serum potassium level and renal function should be monitored closely while on these medications.
+Serum potassium level and renal function should be monitored closely while the patient is on these medications.

 Monitoring diuresis: Diuresis can be monitored by weighing the person daily.
 The goal is weight loss of no more than 1.0 kg/day for people with both ascites and peripheral edema and no more than 0.5 kg/day for people with ascites alone.

 If daily weights cannot be obtained, diuretics can also be guided by the urinary sodium concentration.
 Dosage is increased until a negative sodium balance occurs.
 A random urine sodium-to-potassium ratio of > 1 is 90% sensitivity in predicting negative balance (> 78-mmol/day sodium excretion).

 Diuretic resistance: Diuretic resistance can be predicted by giving 80 mg intravenous furosemide after 3 days without diuretics and on an 80 mEq sodium/day diet.
 The urinary sodium excretion over 8 hours < 50 mEq/8 hours predicts resistance.

 If the person exhibits a resistance or poor response to diuretic therapy, ultrafiltration or aquapheresis may be needed to achieve adequate control of fluid retention and congestion.
 The use of such mechanical methods of fluid removal can produce meaningful clinical benefits in people with diuretic resistance and may restore responsiveness to conventional doses of diuretics.